railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 ------------------------------

-To control your supplier invoices based on goods receipt, set the field :guilabel:`Invoicing Control` on the second tab of the order to :guilabel:`From Picking`.
+To control your supplier invoices based on goods receipt, set the field :guilabel:`Invoicing Control` on the second tab of the order to :guilabel:`Based on incoming shipments`.

 In this case, no invoice, draft state or any other, is generated by the order.
 On the goods receipt note, the field :guilabel:`Invoice Control` is set to :guilabel:`To Be Invoiced`.